intermine/im-docs/docs/get-started/tutorial.rst

 Defining the model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

  * InterMine uses an object-oriented data model, classes in the model and relationships between them are defined in an XML file.
-Depending on which data types you include you will need different classes and fields in the model, so the model is generated from a core model XML file and any number of '''additions''' files.
+Depending on which data types you include you will need different classes and fields in the model, so the model is generated from a core model XML file and any number of `additions` files.
 These additions files can define extra classes to be added to the model and define extra fields for additional classes.
    * Elements of the model are represented by Java classes and references between them.
    * These Java classes map automatically to tables in the database schema.
    * The object model is defined as an XML file, that defines `classes`, their `attributes` and `references` between classes.
 You can read more about the XML format [ModelDescription here].